 1 Corporate information

 FMO was incorporated in 1970 as a public limited company with 51% of shares held by the Dutch Government and 49% held by commercial banks, state unions and other members of the private sector.
 The company is located at Anna van Saksenlaan 71, The Hague, The Netherlands and is registered under ID 27078545 in the Chamber of Commerce.
-FMO finances activities in developing countries to stimulate private sector development.
-In addition, FMO provides services in relation to government funds and programs.
+FMO finances activities in emerging markets and developing economies to stimulate private sector development.
+In addition, FMO provides services in relation to government and public funds and programs.

 Financing and investing activities

 FMO is the Dutch entrepreneurial development bank.
 We support sustainable private sector growth in developing and emerging markets by investing in ambitious entrepreneurs.
 We specialize in sectors where our contribution can have the highest long-term impact: financial institutions, energy and agribusiness.
 FMO’s main activity consists of providing loans, guarantees and equity capital to the private sector in the emerging markets and developing economies.

 A minor part of the investment financing is guaranteed by the Dutch State under the Faciliteit Opkomende Markten (FOM), in which FMO itself participates as a 5% to 20% risk partner.
 Any losses to be claimed under the guarantee are reported under ‘Other receivables’.

 We arrange syndicated loans to mobilize funds, by bringing together investors – commercial banks and other development finance institutions (DFIs) - with FMO for structuring these transactions.
 This enables us to provide our clients with increased access to finance and more diversified lending, while giving our financial partners efficient opportunities to enter new markets.